Nancy Pelosi hospitalized after she 'sustained an injury' from fall on official trip to Luxembourg

 Pelosi, 84, was in Europe with a bipartisan congressional delegation to mark the 80th anniversary of the Battle of the Bulge in World War II.
 Her spokesman, Ian Krager, said in a statement that she is “currently receiving excellent treatment from doctors and medical professionals” and is unable to attend the remainder of events on her trip.

 He did not describe the nature of her injury or give any additional details, but a person familiar with the incident said that Pelosi tripped and fell while at an event with the other members of Congress.
-The person requested anonymity to discuss the fall because they were not authorized to speak about it publicly.
+Another person familiar with the situation said she injured her hip.
+The people requested anonymity to discuss the fall because they were not authorized to speak about it publicly.

 Krager said that Pelosi “looks forward to returning home to the U.S. soon."